hds/hegdenu.net/content/posts/tracing-tokio-tasks.md

 (although some of it hasn't been as extensively profiled)

-But it isn't guaranteed to be stable.
+But the APIs aren't guaranteed to be stable.

 I know of some very intensive workloads that are run with `tokio_unstable` builds.